Trusted WordPress tutorials, when you need them most.

-In this article, we’ll show you how to easily add EXIF photo tags in WordPress so you can share the story behind your images.
+In this article, we’ll show you how to automatically add EXIF tags to your photos so you can share the story behind your images without having to add any tags yourself.

 Why Display EXIF Tags in Your WordPress Image Captions?